Are Negative Perceptions Harming Your Relationship? Stop Jumping to Conclusions.

 Negative Perceptions = Negative Reactions

-If these perceptions of ourselves and our partners are negative, then they might manifest in behaviors that can be destructive to a relationship, especially if they get repeated.
+If these perceptions of ourselves and our partners are negative, then they might manifest in behaviors that can be destructive to a relationship, especially if they get repeated (when these perceptions become automatic, we call it “negative sentiment override,” which can damage communication and emotional safety in your relationship).
 But how does this process happen, and more to the point, how can you help manage and control these perceptions in your own relationship?

 Our Thoughts Create Our Feelings, Which Lead to Reactions